Ragin-LundF/k8s-jcasc-management/README.md

 **It is important, that the placeholder is at the beginning of the line.**

-If a folder called `cloud-templates` is existing in the `templates` folder, then all files in this directory will be shown as possible cloud-templates.
-The user can then select which (none or multiple) sub-templates should be added to the main template.
+If files are inside of this directory, the user can then select which (none or multiple) sub-templates should be added to the main template.

 These sub-templates must also start on the beginning of the line.
 For an example have a look here: [templates/cloud-templates/node.yaml](./templates/cloud-templates/node.yaml)